tutumcloud/mongodb-backup/README.md

     EXTRA_OPTS      the extra options to pass to mongodump command CRON_TIME       the interval of cron job to run mongodump. `0 0 * * *` by default, which is every day at 00:00 MAX_BACKUPS     the number of backups to keep.
 When reaching the limit, the old backup will be discarded.
 No limit, by default

+## Restore from a backup

+See the list of backups, you can run:

+    docker exec tutum-backup ls /backup

+To restore database from a certain backup, simply run:

+    docker exec tutum-backup /restore.sh /backup/2015.08.06.171901